Kyndryl brand standards

 When it comes to the subject’s makeup, make sure the final look is always polished and “natural.”
 The goal is to frame the subject’s face, add vibrancy and accentuate their natural appearance — not to alter it.

 Capturing authentic personalities and telling dynamic stories requires certain framing and videography techniques.
-The section offers an in-depth look at our framing and videography guidelines and should be considered the default for all projects apart from customer success stories.
+This section offers an in-depth look at our framing and videography guidelines and should be considered the default for all projects apart from customer success stories.

 As with all of our visual guidelines, production should be kept to a minimum, allowing the natural movement of the subject and the authenticity of their story to lead.
 Focus on flattering, thoughtful framing — avoid bunched clothing, clashing colors or rigid positioning.
 Subjects should feel relaxed and comfortable, seated naturally in whatever position feels right to them.